 - Source UDP port: The port on which the host listens.
-Datagrams arriving on this port from any source address will be forwarded to the receiving part of the guest network card. - Destination address: IP address of the target host of the transmitted data. - Destination UDP port: Port number to which the transmitted data is sent.
+Datagrams arriving on this port - Destination address: IP address of the target host of the transmitted data. - Destination UDP port: Port number to which the transmitted data is sent.

 When interconnecting two virtual machines on two different hosts, their IP addresses must be swapped.
 On a single host, source and destination UDP ports must be swapped.